OUR COMMITMENT TO YOU

 Record Keeping: We keep details that identify you (name, address, phone number) in a locked cabinet.
 The notes made at the initial introductory (assessment) appointment, brief on going records your counsellor writes, and a Closing Summary are kept in a separate locked cabinet, in line with BACP guidelines.
 Those records are identified only by your initials and your code number.
 Paisley Counselling has a system of open recording with its clients.
 (Data Protection Act (1998) you have an opportunity to see your records at regular review sessions with your counsellor.

-Missed or Cancelled Appointments: We will endeavour to let you know as soon as possible if we are unable to keep an appointment made with you.
-We require 2 working days’ notice from you for cancelled appointments otherwise payment will be due.
+Cancelled Appointments: We require 2 working days’ notice from you for cancelled appointments otherwise payment will be due.

 Working days are Monday–Friday, 9am to 8pm, not including Bank Holiday.

 ‣ Please arrive on time and not early as we do not want you having to stand or wait in a communal area.

 ‣ If you are early there are cafes on Moss Street where you could wait if necessary.